Ulrich Beck: Life

 Beck was born in the Pomeranian town of Stolp, Germany (now Słupsk in Poland), in 1944, and grew up in Hanover.
-He began university studies with a focus on law at Freiburg, and from 1966 onwards studied sociology, philosophy, psychology and political science at the University of Munich.
-Starting in 1972, after earning a doctorate, he was employed at Munich as a sociologist.
-In 1979 he qualified as a university lecturer with a habilitation thesis.
-He received appointments as professor at the universities of Münster (1979–1981) and Bamberg (1981–1992).
-From 1992 until his death, Beck was professor of sociology and director of the Institute for Sociology at the University of Munich.
+He began university studies with a focus on law at the University of Freiburg, and from 1966 onwards studied sociology, philosophy, psychology and political science at LMU Munich.
+Starting in 1972, after earning a doctorate, he was employed at LMU Munich as a sociologist.
+In 1979, he qualified as a university lecturer with a habilitation thesis.
+He received appointments as professor at the University of Münster (1979–1981) and the University of Bamberg (1981–1992).
+From 1992 until his death, Beck was professor of sociology and director of the Institute for Sociology at LMU Munich.
 He received numerous international awards and honors, including election to the Council and Executive Board of the German Society for Sociology.

-From 1995 to 1997 he was a member of the Kommission für Zukunftsfragen der Freistaaten Bayern und Sachsen (Bavarian and Saxon State Commission for Questions Concerning the Future).
+From 1995 to 1997, he was a member of the Kommission für Zukunftsfragen der Freistaaten Bayern und Sachsen (Bavarian and Saxon State Commission for Questions Concerning the Future).
 Beginning in 1999, he was the speaker of the DFG research programme on reflexive modernity.

-From 1999 to 2009 Beck was a spokesman of the Collaborative Reflexive Modernization Research Centre 536, an interdisciplinary consortium of four universities in the Munich area funded and overseen by the German Research Foundation (DFG).
+From 1999 to 2009, Beck was a spokesman of the Collaborative Reflexive Modernization Research Centre 536, an interdisciplinary consortium of four universities in the Munich area funded and overseen by the German Research Foundation (DFG).
 Beck's theory of interdisciplinary reflexive modernization on a basis of a wide range of topics in appropriate research was empirically tested.
 The theory of reflexive modernization works from the basic idea that the rise of the modern industrial age produces side-effects across the globe that provide the institutional basis and coordinates that modern nation-states question, modify, and open for political action.

 He was active as sociologist and public intellectual in Germany and throughout the world, regularly intervening in debates on the European Union, climate change and nuclear energy.
 At the time of his death, he and his international research group were only 1.5 years into the 5-year research project "Methodological Cosmopolitanism – in the Laboratory of Climate Change" (the Cosmo-Climate Research Project), of which Beck was the Principal investigator.
 For this research project he received the prestigious ERC Advanced Grant, scheduled to terminate in 2018.
 Along with Beck, sociologists David Tyfield and Anders Blok lead work packages within the overall project.
 The project also fostered international research collaboration with various research 'hubs' in East Asia through the Europe-Asia Research Network (EARN).
 In cooperation with EARN, Beck and sociologist Sang-Jin Han had been set to lead a 2-year project for the Seoul Metropolitan Government beginning in 2015.

 Beck was a member of the Board of Trustees at the Jewish Center in Munich and a member of the German branch of PEN International.

 He was married to the German social scientist Elisabeth Beck-Gernsheim (1946–2025).
 He died of a myocardial infarction on 1 January 2015, at the age of 70.